salithadinushika/National-Road-Fatality-Analysis---Australia/README.md

 - Fatalities by Remoteness
 - Fatalities by Age Group

-**Primary insight:** National annual fatalities have remained relatively stable, suggesting current broad programs may not be sufficiently targeted.

----

 ## 6. Data Visualization & Interactive Dashboard
-The dashboard presents all KPIs interactively using graphs and charts:
+The dashboard presents all KPIs interactively using graphs and charts, allowing users to explore trends and patterns effectively and to:

 - Select year ranges and one or multiple states
 - KPIs update automatically